gregphillips03/dsci401/README.md

 + Plus we can't forget the old adage <i>garbage in, garbage out</i>.
 Our model is only ever going to perform as well as the data it's fed.

-> Random forest looks to hands-down be the winner, but let's make sure.
+	> Support Vector Machine looks to be our winner , but let's make sure.
 In the Safety realm, there's no room for error.

 <hr>